DLinRT-eu/website/README.md

 [![Issues][issues-shield]][issues-url]
 [![GNU GPL-3.0][license-shield]][license-url]

-# Deep Learning in Radiotherapy Products
+# Deep learning in Radiotherapy products

 > **Note**: The website is currently under development.
 We welcome contributions to verify and improve the product information accuracy.